top of page

 How can you embrace his life more fully?

 Paul wrote, “If we have died with Christ . . . we shall also live with him” (Romans 6:8).
-IN what ways do we need to die, even now, while we are still alive, in order to live with him?
+In what ways do we need to die even now, while we are still alive, in order to live with him?

 Bibliography